cartopher/automateSanGIS/README.md

 4. Open the 'sangis_download.py' and use the following information below to help guide your understanding of the logic of the main module.

 #### Important Imports
 Notice the bottom import is called 'sangis_credentials'; this is the name of the Python file that contains our login credentials for accessing the SanGIS/SANDAG GIS Data Warehouse website.
+Importing the module allows us to access those variables and use them in our main module.
+The process is carried out in the loginCredentials() Class Method.
 ````
 import os
 import time